 Keep the following tips in mind to consume healthier meals:

-- Be mindful of what you’re eating and stay away from emotional eating.
+• Be mindful of what you’re eating and avoid emotional eating.

 3. Improve Your Sleep Cycle